dmx-systems/dmx-documentation/docs/user.rst

 The Context Menu
 ----------------

+The context menu is part of the topicmap panel and thus available for any item on a map.
-The context menu is opened with a right-click on items.
+It is usually opened with a right-click on a topic or association.
-It has four buttons to interact with the item:
+By default, it gives you four commands to execute on the selected item:

-* You can display its details.
+* You can display an item's details.
-* You can edit it.
+* You can edit the item.
-* You can hide it from the current topicmap
+* You can hide the item from this topicmap.
-* You can show what is related to this item.
+* You can navigate to related items.

-To close the context menu *without* any action, click into its middle.
+To close the context menu *without* any action, release your mouse in the center of the circle.

 .. image:: _static/context-menu.png
     :width: 250

-Note that the context menu shows whether you have write permission to an item or not.
+The context menu indicates whether you have write permission for an item or not.
-If the terms "edit" or :ref:`"delete"<user_deleting-things>` are grayed out, you cannot edit the content.
+If the term "Edit" is grayed out, you do not have write permission on the selected item.

 .. image:: _static/context-menu-no-permission.png
     :width: 250